-- financial institutions or financial services entities; - · broker-dealers: - · taxpayers that are subject to the mark-to-market accounting rules; - tax-exempt entities; - governments or agencies or instrumentalities thereof; - insurance companies; - · regulated investment companies; - real estate investment trusts; - controlled foreign corporations; - passive foreign investment companies; - · expatriates or former long-term residents of the United States; - persons that actually or constructively own five percent or more of our shares (by vote or value): - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; or - U.S. Holders (as defined below) whose functional currency is not the U.S. dollar.
+- · financial institutions or financial services entities; - broker-dealers; - taxpayers that are subject to the mark-to-market accounting rules; - tax-exempt entities; - · governments or agencies or instrumentalities thereof; - · insurance companies; - · regulated investment companies; - real estate investment trusts; - controlled foreign corporations; - passive foreign investment companies; - · expatriates or former long-term residents of the United States; - · persons that actually or constructively own five percent or more of our voting shares; - · persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - · persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; or - · U.S. Holders (as defined below) whose functional currency is not the U.S. dollar.